UW-Madison-DataScience/2025-03-24-uwmadison-intermedpython/index.md

 <h2 id="Overview">Overview</h2>

 <p>
-This course aims to teach a core set of established, intermediate-level software development skills and best practices for working as part of a team in a research environment.
+This <a href="https://carpentries-incubator.github.io/python-intermediate-development/">lesson</a> aims to teach a core set of established, intermediate-level software development skills and best practices for working as part of a team in a research environment.
 Python is used as the example programming language.
 The skills taught are not an exhaustive list (see learning objectives below) but rather a selective and proven set of collaborative development techniques that provide a strong foundation for continued learning.
 Learners in this course will gain <strong>intermediate software engineering skills</strong> to design more robust, maintainable software, moving beyond simple scripts to code that considers the full software lifecycle, stakeholder needs, team collaboration, and structured development processes.
 </p>

 <h4 align="left"><strong>Target Audience</strong></h4>